 But as Fulton Street fell into decline in the 1980s, the well dressed dinner-goers stopped coming.
 The restaurant was forced to sell and it was converted to a TGI Fridays which closed in 2007.
 An Arby’s opened in 2010 but closed that same year.

 Today, what was once Brooklyn’s most beautiful restaurant is a costume jewelry shop.
 But amidst the faux leather bags, and $2.99 bracelets, glimpses of it’s former glory can still be seen.
 Protected by its being on the landmark list, the gas lamps are still there, while the cherry wood arches which led from the front dining room to the back are also still in place but obscured by signage.
 The long mahogany bar is now a display for the copious amounts of costume jewelry.
 The frosted glass proudly bearing the name “Gage and Tollner” is also still on the revolving door near the same doric columns that once welcomed the evening’s guests, but is now overshadowed by a sign declaring, “Everything Must Go!”
 A trip up the shabby carpets to the former upper dining rooms still sees the original brass bannisters and wall ensconces but now lead the stairway leads to a nail salon and a tattoo parlor, both of which are ready to close.

 As Brooklyn (as with all of New York) continues to change, there may yet be a second life in the cards for Gage & Tollner’s formerly opulent space, but it may have to wait until the entirety of the Fulton Street Mall is revamped.
 Until then, the remnants of that former glory will continue to speak to the potential of the aging shopping space.
-Update December 2016: This is no longer a jewelry shop but is empty and locked up, although you can get a sense of what it was like by peering in the window.
+Update February 2019: The space is about to be restored to its former glory and its kitchen will once again be serving amazing meals!

 Only in Queens: Tasting Our Way Through New York’s Most Diverse Borough